CodepediaOrg/codepediaorg.github.io/_posts/2014/2014-07-05-how-to-compose-html-emails-in-java-with-spring-and-velocity.md

 ## <span id="Scenario">Scenario</span>

 <p style="text-align: justify;">
   On Podcastpedia.org&#8217;s <a title="Podcastpedia.org, subtmit podcast" href="https://github.com/CodepediaOrg/podcastpedia/how_can_i_help/add_podcast" target="_blank">Submit podcast</a> page, we encourage our visitors and podcast producers to submit their podcasts to be included in our podcast directory.
-Once a podcast is submitted, an automatic email will be generated to notify me (adrianmatei [AT] gmail DOT com ) and the Podcastpedia personnel ( contact [AT] podcastpedia DOT org) about it.
+Once a podcast is submitted, an automatic email will be generated to notify me (adixchen [AT] proton DOT com ) and the Podcastpedia personnel ( contact [AT] podcastpedia DOT org) about it.
 </p>

 <p style="text-align: justify;">